emmett-framework/emmett/docs/request.md

 You can imagine the pipes have *bulkheads* on their *entrance* and before the request is actually processed all these bulkheads are opened so that the request can flow trough the pipes.

-After this first step, weppy will push the request trough the pipeline:
+After this first step, Emmett will push the request trough the pipeline:

 ```
          ->     ->     ->     ->